pierresantana/intershrink/README.md

 - Good Documentation (How to run the project, how the project was organized...);
 - Use of preprocessors CSS (Sass, Less, Stylus);
 - Reposiveness

+Create a new issue if you have any question! ;)